Justin-Credible/cordova-plugin-braintree/README.md

     cordova plugin add https://github.com/Justin-Credible/cordova-plugin-braintree

+NOTE: This plugin uses a build hook that uses `execSync()` which requires Node 0.12 or newer.

 # Usage

 The plugin is available via a global variable named `BraintreePlugin`.
 It exposes the following properties and functions.